Man released in fatal shooting of former NFL player

 - Authorities: Ronald Gasser has not been charged; case remains under investigation

-(CNN)A man suspected in the shooting death of former NFL running back Joe McKnight in what appears to be a road rage incident has been released from custody in Louisiana, Jefferson Parish Sheriff's Office spokesman Col. John Fortunato said Friday.
+(CNN)A man suspected in the shooting death of former NFL running back Joe McKnight in what appears to be a road rage incident has been released from custody in Louisiana without charges, authorities said Friday.

-McKnight, 28, who played for the New York Jets and Kansas City Chiefs, was shot to death Thursday afternoon at a busy intersection in Terrytown, a suburb of New Orleans, authorities said.
+McKnight, 28, who once played for the New York Jets and Kansas City Chiefs, was shot to death Thursday afternoon at a busy intersection in Terrytown, a suburb of New Orleans, the Jefferson Parish Sheriff's Office said.

-Sheriff Newell Normand said McKnight's vehicle and one driven by Ronald Gasser, 54, were found side by side at the intersection.
+McKnight's vehicle and one driven by Ronald Gasser, 54, were found side by side at the intersection, Sheriff Newell Normand said.
 As a crowd of onlookers gathered around, officers performed CPR on McKnight but could not save him, Normand said.

 Gasser remained at the scene and handed over his weapon to authorities, Normand said at a news conference.
+No gun was found in McKnight's possession, Normand said.

+It's unclear how the shooting unfolded, but one witness told investigators "that there were statements being made, 'I told you not to mess with me,' " Normand said.

+"The only thing we know right now, everything else is conjecture, is that Mr. Gasser did in fact shoot Mr. McKnight," the sheriff said.

-It's unclear how the shooting unfolded, Normand said, but "Mr. Gasser did in fact shoot Mr. McKnight."
-He "has not been charged at this time," and the case remains under investigation, the sheriff's office said.
+Gasser "has not been charged at this time," and the case remains under investigation, Col. John Fortunato of the sheriff's office said Friday.

 The shooting is the second apparent road rage incident this year to leave a former NFL player dead in the New Orleans area.